laurabejder/bike-safety-nyc/README.md

 If I had more time (or more skills) I would have liked to build on the comparison between Copenhagen and New York.
 I would either need to get access to additional data or find a way to properly standardize the numbers I have now.

 I would also like to add to the visual side of the article.
 I have had a hard time finding a picture or video that could serve as an appetizer in the beginning of the article.

+At last, I would like to expand on the analysis of the relationship between protected bike lanes and fatal bike accidents.
+I reached a point where I could point to a weak indication of a relationship but I would need more data and time to be able to say anything more conclusive.
+For now it could be a signal but it could also be noise.